zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 - A component could provide a button, starting the login flow on click.

-- A guard starts a login flow when a user without a stored access token tries to access a protected route.
+- A guard starts a login flow when a user tries to access a protected route without a stored access token.

 How you use these components depends on your application.
 In most cases, you need both.